United States Senate Committee on Health, Education, Labor and Pensions: 111th Congress

 The Committee was chaired by Democrat Ted Kennedy of Massachusetts until his death on August 25, 2009.
-Under seniority rules, Acting Chairman Christopher Dodd was next in line, but Dodd chose instead to remain chairman of the Senate Banking Committee.
-Tom Harkin, next in line by seniority, assumed the chairmanship on September 9, 2009, vacating his post as chairman of the Senate Agriculture Committee.
+Under seniority rules, Acting Chair Christopher Dodd was next in line, but Dodd chose instead to remain chair of the Senate Banking Committee.
+Tom Harkin, next in line by seniority, assumed the chair on September 9, 2009, vacating his post as chair of the Senate Agriculture Committee.
 Republican Mike Enzi of Wyoming continued to serve as Ranking Member.